 You can specify patterns for methods so that operation names matching a particular pattern cause Orbix Java to use a particular server activation.
-The use of pattern matching allows a group of server processes to share a workload between them, whereby each server process is responsible for putitj -per-method FirstTrust -method 'make'
+The use of pattern matching allows a group of server processes to share a workload between them, whereby each server process is responsible for a range of methods.
+The pattern matching is based on regular expressions similar to UNIX regular expressions.

-- a range of methods.
-The pattern matching is based on regular expressions similar to UNIX regular expressions. - 3.
-The following command registers a per-method server called FirstTrust on the local host with the specified executable file:
+3. The following command registers a per-method server called FirstTrust on the local host with the specified executable file: